abpframework/abp/docs/en/Blog-Posts/2021-03-31 v4_3 Preview/POST.md

 Logs are written once the service registration phase is completed.
 It stores the written logs in memory, then write logs to the actual `ILogger` when it is ready.

 > Notice: Startup templates come with [Serilog](https://serilog.net/) pre-installed.
 So, you can write logs everywhere by directly using its static API (ex: `Log.Information("...");`).
 The `InitLogger` is a way to write pre-initialization logs without depending a particular logging library.
 So, it makes it very handy to write logs inside reusable modules.

-### Multi-Lingual Entities

-ABP's [localization system](https://docs.abp.io/en/abp/latest/Localization) works well when you want to localizer your application UI.
-However, in some applications, you may also need to localize your data.
-For example, if you have a *Product* entity, you may need to show Product's *Description* property in the current user's language. *Multi-Language Entities* provides a pattern to localize your entities.

-TODO: EXAMPLE

 ### Other Features/Changes